Mt. Asama (Gunma) 浅間山

-The last eruption was in 2009, but Mt.
-Asama still puffs away to let us know it is still alive.
+The last eruption was in 2019, and Mt.
+Asama continues to puff away to let us know it is still alive.
 Bordering Gunma and Nagano prefectures, Mt.
 Asama is a 2,568-meter active volcano.
-Its conical shape is covered neatly with snow in late October, symbolizing the arrival of winter.
+There is a hiking trail up the volcano which can be picked up from the Asama-sansou, a mountain hut on the Nagano-side of Mt.
+Asama.

 How to Get There